Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Applications

 \subsection{Player Embedding for Similar Player Retrieval}

-Table~\ref{tab:cross_season_retrieval} provides a quantitative retrieval view of the same embedding space.
-Here, \textit{position masking} means that during event prediction, position tokens are masked so that future event prediction must rely on player identity and the surrounding event context rather than explicit position labels.
-This prevents position information from being used as a shortcut bias and encourages embeddings to encode player-specific behavioral patterns.
-The result is consistently better same-player retrieval (Top-1/Top-5/Top-10: 9.20/21.97/30.90) than both the variant without position masking (8.48/20.02/27.05) and the stats-based embedding baseline (8.98/21.36/30.34), indicating that more meaningful player embeddings are learned when positional bias is controlled.
+Table~\ref{tab:cross_season_retrieval} gives a quantitative view of the same embedding space.
+Under \textit{role masking}, role tokens are hidden during event prediction so the model must rely on player identity and event context rather than explicit role labels.
+Same-player retrieval consistently improves over both the no-masking variant and a stats-based embedding baseline.
+Masking prevents role from acting as a shortcut bias, encouraging embeddings to encode player-specific behavior.

-To examine whether the learned player embeddings capture meaningful clustering structures related to on-field roles, we project the player embedding vectors into two dimensions using $t$-Distributed Stochastic Neighbor Embedding ($t$-SNE), as illustrated in Figure~\ref{fig:player_embedding}. $t$-SNE is a non-linear visualization technique adept at preserving high-dimensional local neighborhood structures, making it highly effective for revealing distinct player archetypes.
-Each point corresponds to a single player, and colors denote coarse positional categories (e.g., defenders, wing backs, central midfielders, attacking midfielders, wingers, and goalkeepers).
+To assess whether these embeddings capture role-related structure, we project them into two dimensions with $t$-Distributed Stochastic Neighbor Embedding ($t$-SNE), shown in Figure~\ref{fig:player_embedding}, where each point is a player colored by coarse role category.

-Figure~\ref{fig:player_embedding} shows the visualization results of player ID embeddings using $t$-SNE.
-Position information was pre-masked from the input data.
-The model separated players by position using only the surrounding event context information.
-This indicates that the model spontaneously learned the players' tactical roles.
-The hierarchy of clusters within the embedding space aligns with the spatial intuition of actual soccer.
+Even with role masked, players separate by role, and the cluster hierarchy aligns with the spatial intuition of real football.
 Defensive midfielders are positioned between the center back cluster on the right and the attacking midfielder cluster on the left.
-Fullback clusters appear separated vertically based on their tactical positions on the field.
+Fullback clusters appear separated vertically based on their tactical roles on the field.
 For instance, Jinsub Park exists between the defensive midfielder and center back clusters.
-Seungwon Jeong is distributed at the boundary between fullbacks and midfielders.
-Sangho Na and Masatoshi Ishida also exhibit complex characteristics at role group boundaries.
-Notably, these embedding patterns align well with their actual playing profiles, as all four players are known for their positional versatility and have performed across multiple roles in real matches.
+Notably, these embedding patterns align well with their actual playing profiles, as all four players are known for their tactical versatility and have performed across multiple roles in real matches.
+A complete list of these multi-role players is provided in the Supplementary Material.